la83la/about_emotion/README.md

 Applied **Opinion Finder**, **GPOMS** and **bi-LSTM** on large-scale Twitter feed to conduct sentiment analysis, and used it for market index trend forecasting.

 **Google-Profile Of Mood States (GPOMS)** is an extended version of POMS-bi.
-It is based on a lexicon of 964 terms and can measure human mood states in six mood dimensions : Calm, Alert, Sure, Vital, Kind and Happy, it scaled from -1 to 1 for each dimensions.
+It is based on a lexicon of 964 terms and can measure human mood states in six mood dimensions : **Calm, Alert, Sure, Vital, Kind and Happy**, it scaled from **-1 to 1** for each dimensions.

 **Opinion Finder** is a tool for sentiment analysis using 4 categories of sentiment lexicon.